alexieyizhe/portfolio/README.md

 # hello friend this is my website

-`npm run dev` to do dev stuff
+type `npm run dev` to do dev stuff type `npm run build` to do production stuff

-`npm run build` to do production stuff
+major thank you to [Vijay Verma and Blush Design](https://blush.design/) for illustration.

 still to do